department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 **What do you need help with today?**

-Please choose the topic that best fits your needs.
-You can always use the **Start over** button to start again and choose a different topic. <br>
+Please choose the topic that best fits your need.
+If you want to choose another topic later, you can always start over. <br>

 [Coronavirus COVID-19 prevention](Go to 34 > 37)
 [COVID-19 testing at VA](Go to 35 > 12)